pablop16n/web-docs-scorer/README.md

 | bad_chars_score | ratio of bad characters: emojis, non word punctuation, separators, etc. | 0 - 1 | Higher is worse |
 | repeated_score | ratio of repeated segments | 0 - 1 | Higher is worse |

-A detailed description of how we compute these subscores is given below in section [Detailed description](https://gitlab.prompsit.com/hplt/quality-text-tagger/-/blob/main/README.md#detailed-description-of-how-each-subscore-is-computed).
+A detailed description of how we compute these subscores is given in section [Computing subscores](https://gitlab.prompsit.com/hplt/quality-text-tagger/-/blob/main/README.md#computing-subscores).

 From the subscores, we compute the **quality_score** as follows: